 Meet The Staff

-Basetsana Maposa returned to Botswana in 2008 after spending 10 years living in the U.S. She has extensive experience working in health, youth leadership, human rights, and educational development.
-She joined CIEE after working at Research Triangle Institute International, Botswana’sMost-At-Risk Population HIV Prevention Program, and Academy for Educational Development Capable Partners Program Center on AIDS and Community Health, where she worked with national and local partners on Peace Corps grants.
+Basetsana Maposa returned to Botswana in 2008 after spending 10 years living in the United States.
+She has extensive experience working in health, youth leadership, human rights, and educational development.
+She joined CIEE after working at Research Triangle Institute International, Botswana’sMost-At-Risk Population HIV Prevention Program, and the Academy for Educational Development Capable Partners Program Center on AIDS and Community Health, where she worked with national and local partners on Peace Corps grants.
 Additionally, Basetsana worked with the Botswana Ministry of Health, where she implemented school health programs and youth interventions.
-She holds a bachelor’s degree in business administration from Mansfield University, as well as two master’s degrees in public health and international affairs from Ohio University.
+She holds a bachelor’s degree in business administration from Mansfield University, as well as two master’s degrees, in public health and international affairs, from Ohio University.

 Tanya Phiri is the full-time program assistant at the CIEE Study Center in Gaborone.
 Previously, she was a student assistant with CIEE for two years, consistently receiving positive feedback from CIEE students.
 She was born in Malawi and raised in Gaborone.
 Tanya completed her bachelor’s degree in economics and statistics from the University of Botswana in 2012.

 Goabaone Rankgoane is part-time public health program assistant at the CIEE Study Center in Gaborone.
 She was born and raised in Mahalapye, Botswana.
-Rankgoane did her Bachelor of Science part one at the University of Botswana for one year, and then transferred to the University of Pretoria, South Africa to pursue a bachelor’s degree in medicine, which she completed in 2008.
+Rankgoane did her bachelor of science Part I at the University of Botswana for one year, and then transferred to the University of Pretoria, South Africa, to pursue a bachelor’s degree in medicine, which she completed in 2008.
 Previously, she worked at Princess Marina Hospital, the biggest public hospital in Botswana, for two years as a medical officer.
 She volunteered as the head medical officer intern, and later as internship coordinator during her time at Princess Marina.
-She is currently a resident in Masters in Medicine, Public Health (MMed PH) at the University Of Botswana School Of Medicine.
-She has worked at the Maun District health Management team as part of her MMed PH District rotation.
-Goabaone has a lot of interest in public health, and is passionate about improving health services in the villages of Botswana.
+She is currently a resident in the Masters in Medicine, Public Health (MMed PH) program at the University Of Botswana School of Medicine.
+She has worked at the Maun District health Management team as part of her MMed PH district rotation.
+Goabaone has a lot of interest in public health and is passionate about improving health services in the villages of Botswana.

 Where You'll Study